francescobaldassarra/pyo/README.md

-# pyo
+# Pyo
-robotic platform for emotional research in the human-robot interaction field.
+Robotic platform for emotional research in the human-robot interaction field.